jajuk-team/jajuk-team.github.io/contribute.md

 Please provide your contributions from GitHub through pull requests.
 Ask us before implementing large features.
 Please read the [developer guide](/developer_guide.html).

+## Integrator procedures
+Find here [the procedures](/integration_procedures.html) when adding a library, when releasing or when adding a langpack.

 ## Main websites at a glance

 <table id="screenshots">